kkwangela/crack_coding_challenge/277 Find the celebrity.md

 two pass
 Fristly find a candidate.
 How?
-By traverse through
+By traverse through the list,